MajidRezaBarghi/geant4Projects/LAFTRdet/Calibration/README.md

 # About
-The program all runs by commands that is written in a bash script.
+The program all runs by commands written in a bash script "RUN".
 This was done so testing can be done quicker and through one command because there multiple sripts to run written in several diffirent languages.
+Feel free to operate diffirent componenents of the program.
+For just Geant Simulations run the exLAFTRa.
 # How to run
 1. Create a seperate directory outside of Calibration called Calibration-build
 2. Use cmake to create a makefile to compile exLATRa.
 Now you need to copy the RUN bash file which will run and compile all the code